dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 *   **List**:

-    1. If `v` is not a subtype of `p` then the match fails. *The list pattern's type will be `List<T>` for some `T` determined either by the pattern's explicit type argument or inferred from the matched value type.*
+    1. If the runtime type of `v` is not a subtype of the static type of `p` then the match fails. *The list pattern's type will be `List<T>` for some `T` determined either by the pattern's explicit type argument or inferred from the matched value type.*

     2. If the length of the list determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure